zainhussaini/salat/README.md

 ## Prayer Times

-In general terms, the time range of a prayer is from it's start until the start of the next prayer, except for Fajr which ends at sunrise and Isha which is recommended to end before midnight.
+In general terms, the time range of a prayer is from it's start until the start of the next prayer, except for Fajr which ends at sunrise.
 The start of the prayer time intervals are the following:

 | Name | Start of Time Range |
 |------|------------|